heyyitsmanan/C-Plus-Plus/README.md

 # C-Plus-Plus

-This repo contains all C++ programs and files which I have wrote while learning C++.
+This repo contains all C++ programs and files which I have typed while learning C++.